Chris DeGarmo: Later years

 The most profound line-up change for Queensrÿche since DeGarmo's departure in 1997, was when remaining founding members Rockenfield, Wilton and Jackson fired Tate in June 2012, leading to a court case that has temporarily allowed both parties to use the band's name and has caused a division among the fans.
 Although DeGarmo has refrained from publicly commenting on any of this, both sides have talked with restraint about DeGarmo's opinion regarding the current band situation, and they suggest that he has remained friends with both parties.
-Tate said about his relationship with DeGarmo: "We're friends.
-We see each other probably once a month—play golf, have lunch."
+Tate said about his relationship with DeGarmo in 2013: "We're friends.
+We see each other probably once a month—play golf, have lunch.", though in 2024 contradicted this, saying he has not had any form of contact with DeGarmo since around 2003.
 Wilton commented:

 Chris and I have always been good friends.
 I mean, we grew up together, we were high school buddies and we're still friends.
 I golf with him all the time.
 Our families are friends.
 And, yes, he's aware of what's going on.
 I'm not going to speak for him, but I can say that he supports everything that we're doing and it's great that Chris and I have a connection.
 You know, he's got a lot of things in the fire that he wants to do and he's a true connoisseur of great songwriting.
 That's basically all I can really tell you.
 Definitely, he's around, we talk a lot, but I really can't say anything.

 In 2013, DeGarmo and Rockenfield celebrated their 50th birthdays together, as their birthdays are only one day apart.
 Other members of Queensrÿche were also present.